Pre-Chiropractic Medicine

 Recommended Pre-Chiropractic Medicine Courses

-Academic admission requirements vary by school and are very flexible, but include a minimum of 24 credit hours in life and physical science courses with laboratories.
+Academic admission requirements vary by school and are typically flexible, but include a minimum of 24 credit hours in life and physical science courses with laboratories.
 Life sciences include branches of science such as biology and ecology which study structural and functional organization of living organisms and their relationship to each other and the environment.
-A physical science is any of several branches of science, such as chemistry and physics that study the nature and properties of energy and nonliving matter.
+A physical science is any of several branches of science, such as chemistry and physics, that study the nature and properties of energy and nonliving matter.
 Included in this category are movement science coursework such as kinesiology and exercise physiology.

 Typical coursework includes the following: